dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a full MaxCompute source table.md

 # Create a full MaxCompute source table

 This topic describes how to create a full MaxCompute source table in Realtime Compute for Apache Flink.
-It also describes the parameters in the WITH clause and data type mapping involved when you create such a source table.
+It also describes the parameters in the WITH clause and data type mapping involved when you create a full MaxCompute source table.

 **Note:**